Rycart is a name that first reached England

 Early Notables of the Rycart family (pre 1700)

-Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an...
-Another 31 words (2 lines of text) are included under the topic Early Rycart Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an English clergyman and author; and John Richards (died 1694), English-born, colonial military officer, businessman, politician, and magistrate in America, best...
+Another 85 words (6 lines of text) are included under the topic Early Rycart Notables in all our PDF Extended History products and printed products wherever possible.